xJkit/react-goodbye/README.md

 ### GoodBye

-`GoodBye` is the consumer component for the GoodBye context.
+`GoodBye` is the consumer component of the GoodBye context.
 This component must be in the subtree of `Provider` or decorated router provider.

 | props | type    | description                                                |
 | ----- | ------- | ---------------------------------------------------------- |